-Learn how to plan and shoot a video in digital video (DV) format.
-Examine design issues for DV use in documentary, marketing and training videos.
-Define your audience, set up a budget, create story boards and learn how to set up lighting and operate the DV camera.
-Students will build their digital portfolio shooting in DV format, editing in Final Cut pro, enhancing in Adobe AfterEffects, compressing and preparing files for DVD and Web distribution.
+Plan and shoot a video in digital format using iMovie.
+Basic formatting techniques for YouTube, Quicktime, MP4 and exporting to Final Cut XML will be covered.
+Examine design issues for documentary, marketing and training videos.
+Define your audience, set up a budget, create story boards and learn how to light for and operate the DV camera.
+Students will build a digital portfolio using special effects, adding voiceovers and sound tracks, editing in Apple's iMovie, compressing and preparing files for DVD and Web distribution.
+Students will use state-of-the-art industry standard iMac computers.
+Course will also cover transferring videos from Macintosh to PC formats.
 Course fee required.
-Prerequisites: GDT-112 and GDT-116 or consent of TCS Division.
+Prerequisites: GDT-112.
 Semester offered: Periodically.
 3 Credits